stv707/ansible-x/RH_294_extra_exercise/README.md

 ### Configure Ansible Env

-Install/Configure Ansible on Workstation and server machine with following settings:
+Install/Configure Ansible on Workstation machine with following settings:
 + On workstation machine create a user called neo with password ABcd!@# and su to user neo

 + install ansible 2.9 on workstation